 The Chemistry Division aims to cultivate research skills and academic knowledge that will enable students to conduct independent research activities in their own fields through research on molecular structure, theory-aided molecular design, isotopes, geochemistry, natural organic compounds, transition metal complexes, and supramolecular reagents.
-The graduate students belong to one of the five fields of physical chemistry, inorganic chemistry, analytical chemistry, organic chemistry, and coordination chemistry.
+The graduate students belong to one of those fields of physical chemistry, inorganic chemistry, analytical chemistry, organic chemistry, and coordination chemistry.
 They conduct research for their thesis under the guidance of faculty members while taking the prescribed courses.
 The Graduate Program in Science and Technology also offers an admission system for working adults to foster an environment where everyone has the opportunity to study.

 The Master’s Program is designed to be completed in two years and consists of lectures and seminar courses.
 Completion of this program requires the acquisition of 30 credits and the submission of a Master’s thesis.
 The research for Master’s Program consists of a thesis and an oral presentation, which is reviewed by three or more evaluators.